Azdaroth/Azdaroth.github.io/source/_posts/2014-03-01-test-driven-rails-part-2.markdown

 ```

 <p>The <code>encrypted_password</code> doesn't have to be that long, but looks more genuine that way.
-The BCrypt::Password is also a class double, so that we make sure we don't stub a non-existent method.
+The BCrypt::Password is also a class double so that we make sure we don't stub a non-existent method.
 And the implementation of <code>Encryption</code> class:</p>

 ``` ruby app/usecases/encryption.rb